gregv12/fluxtion-server/docs/how-to/how-to-core-pin.md

 What you’ll do:

-- Configure per‑agent core IDs in AppConfig using the fluent builder
+- Configure per‑agent core IDs in MongooseServerConfig using the fluent builder
 - Understand when and how the pinning is applied at runtime
 - Optionally enable OS‑level pinning via OpenHFT Affinity
 - Verify and troubleshoot your setup